-A number of specific massage classes have prerequisites and/or co-requisites listed.
+A number of specific massage classes have prerequisites and/or corequisites listed.
 See the detailed list for specifics.
-Otherwise you can take classes in whatever order makes the most sense for you.

 How is a typical massage class structured?

-The three hands-on classes (MAS 110, 111 & 113) meet twice a week (3 days/week in the summer semester) and have 2 hours of lecture and 2 1/2 hours of bodywork lab each class day.
+The three hands-on classes (MAS 110, 111 & 113) meet twice a week (3 days/week in the summer semester), and include both lecture and bodywork lab each class day.